uconneeb/evolution/biblio.md

 **Zalasiewicz et al. 2017.** [The working group on the Anthropocene: summary of evidence and interim recommendations.](https://doi.org/10.1016/j.ancene.2017.09.001) Anthropocene 19:55–60.

 **Zwickl 2006.** [Genetic algorithm approaches for the phylogenetic analysis of large biological sequence datasets under the maximum likelihood criterion.](https://repositories.lib.utexas.edu/handle/2152/2666) Ph.D. dissertation, The University of Texas at Austin.
+{% endcomment %}

 {% comment %}
-**Berra 1990.** Evolution and the myth of creationism.
-Stanford University Press.
+Below is list of papers that may be useful

 **M Andersson.
 1982.** Female choice selects for extreme tail length in a widowbird.
 Nature 299:818-820.
 [DOI: 10.1038/299818a0](https://doi.org/10.1038/299818a0) _(A version of Figure 1 was drawn by hand in class.)_

+**Berra 1990.** Evolution and the myth of creationism.
+Stanford University Press.

 {% include examfour.html %} **M Baym, TD Lieberman, ED Kelsic, R Chait, R Gross, I Yelin, R Kishony.
 2016.** Spatiotemporal microbial evolution on antibiotic landscapes.
 Science 353:1147-1151.
 [DOI: 10.1126/science.aag0822](https://doi.org/10.1126/science.aag0822) _(Showed the [YouTube video](https://youtu.be/yybsSqcB7mE) during class on April 25 and talked about some of the main conclusions from this experiment.
 You may also want to watch the [segment on 60 minutes](https://www.cbsnews.com/news/could-antibiotic-resistant-superbugs-become-a-bigger-killer-than-cancer-60-minutes-2019-04-21/) about this topic.)_